cartesi/cips/cips/cip-4.md

 After this CIP is accepted, every input to a Cartesi Rollups Machine will be composed of two parts: a header and a payload.

-- The *header* will take between `1` and `4` bytes and it will specify the protocol number of the input, between `0` and `270,549,119`.
+- The *header* will take between `1` and `4` bytes and it will specify the protocol number of the input, between `0` and `268,435,456`.
-- The *payload* can be an arbitrary sequence of bytes that abides by the protocol number specified in the header.
+- The *payload* is a sequence of bytes that abides by the protocol whose number is specified in the header.

 This CIP does not specify any protocol as this will be done in future CIPs.